Mode jumping MCMC for Bayesian variable selection in GLMM: Mode jumping Markov chain Monte Carlo

-MCMC algorithms \citep{robert2004bayes} and their extensions have been extremely popular for the exploration of model spaces for model selection, being capable (at least in theory) of providing the researchers with samples from the posterior distribution of the models.
-Typically, these algorithms work in the combined space of both models and parameters.
-In our research, however, we assume some methods for within model calculations, including marginal likelihoods $p(\By|\Bgamma)$, are available.
-Having obtained $p(\By|\Bgamma)$ we can use equation \eqref{approxpost} to approximate posterior model probabilities \eqref{PMP}.
-The most important thing for us then becomes building a method to explore the model space in a way to efficiently switch between potentially sparsely located modes, whilst avoiding visiting models with a low $p(\By|\Bgamma)$ too often.
-Moreover we would like to take advantage of the recent advances in technologies and efficiently use multiple cores in our exploration for the methods that can be parallelized.
-This section first presents theoretical background on MCMC and some theoretical extensions of it that can be addressed to reach our goals.
-Then we address our MJMCMCs.
-Finally we discuss tuning of control parameters within the algorithm and opportunities for parallel computing of the suggested algorithm.
+MCMC algorithms \citep{robert2004bayes} have been extremely popular for the exploration of model spaces for model selection, being capable of providing samples from the posterior distribution of the models.
+In our setting, the most important aspect becomes building a method to explore the model space in a way to efficiently switch between potentially sparsely located modes, whilst avoiding visiting models with a low $p(\By|\Bgamma)$ too often.